florentpoujol/LeanPHP/docs/service-container.md

 // if the value may appear in several controller and is known in advance it can be set directly in the container
 $container->setParameter('somePrimitiveValue', 10);
-$container->setParameter('somePrimitiveValue', 'foo', MyOtherClass::class);
+$container->setParameter('somePrimitiveValue', 'foo', MyOtherService::class);

 // this works
-$container->getInstance(MyClass::class); // will use the global parameter since none is specified for MyClass
+$container->getInstance(MyService::class); // will use the global parameter since none is specified for MyService
 $container->getInstance(MyOtherClass::class); // will use the parameter specific to MyOtherClass
 ```